-If you're like most people, you have a number of health concerns and visit multiple doctors and pharmacies.
-Keeping track of it all is a challenge.
+If you're like most people, you have a number of health concerns and may visit multiple doctors and pharmacies.
+Keeping track of it all can be a challenge.
 With a personal health record, you can gather — and manage — all that information in one easily accessible location.

 A personal health record is simply a collection of information about your health.
 If you have a shot record or a box of medical papers, you already have a basic personal health record.
 And you've probably encountered the big drawback of paper records: You rarely have them with you when you need them.